 - 8 Can I still get a Recruitment & Retention allowance?

 - 9 What fraction of pay should I get as a part-timer?

 - 10 What date of the month will I get paid?

 Download the Excel file below, and enter your salary details to see an estimate of your monthly take-home pay.
 (Estimates will not be entirely accurate due to tax calculation methods and slight variations linked to union deductions, but will normally be within a few pounds of the true amount).

-Estimates for future months from September 2014 are provided based on applying a 1% increase to all pay points from the previous year.
+Estimates for pay scaes are provided based on applying a 1% increase to all pay points from September 2014 to the previous statutory pay points.
 However, schools are no longer obliged to apply this increase across the board, and so individual teachers may find that they get a less accurate result.
 In the future it is hoped to adapt the calculator to reflect the changes to school policy.

 There are separate scales for unqualified teachers.

 Pay scales, with values, can be found on the TES website here:

 From September 2014 there will be no automatic progression on any pay scale.